The Model Description Language (MDL) is a data driven language for

 end

-command specifies individual mesh nodes.
+The nodes command specifies individual mesh nodes.
 Node

 coordinates are specified in the branch coordinate system if defined,